Netflix vs Amazon. Which side are you on?

 It’s thought that Netflix has around 6 million subscribers in the UK as of the end of 2016 and though it’s not known exactly how many Amazon Video subscribers there are, it’s likely that Netflix has more.
 But are we seeing a shift?

 Online streaming services are spending more and more money on original content with Netflix spending £100 million The Crown and Amazon spending £160 million over three seasons of The Grand Tour.
 It’s original content like these two series that the likes of Netflix and Amazon are using to try and lure customers to their services.
+Hulu TV is also something to watch out for, but so far Hulu has not quite managed to get as much original content going as Amazon & Netflix.
+Nonetheless, with drama’s like The Handmaiden’s Tale Hulu has made it’s mark.

 Netflix costs from £5.99 a month for one device at a time in standard definition up to £8.99 for four devices in High Definition.
 Amazon Prime Video starts at £5.99 and some programming is in HD.
 For £7.99 a month or £79 for the year you can have free unlimited one-day delivery, music streaming and online storage.
 As far as value for money is concerned, Amazon wins hands down.